Blue-jeans/Learn-Tagalog-with-Flashcards/README.md

 Tagalog App

-Tagalog App, or "I love you pero" is an app that aims to help people learn Tagalog, the language of the Philippines.
+Tagalog App is an app that aims to help people learn Tagalog, the language of the Philippines.

 Play:
   Play is a work in progress that aims to be a game that turns tagalog education into a game with stages.
 It will involve a part of the game which is a story with animations that play or skip on click, animations which are played and ended for you, and animations that overlap on top of other animations rendered by the browser.